Lump-sum investing: Key points

 - Your emotions can play a role in the strategy you select.

-Our research indicates that it's prudent to invest a lump sum immediately.*
+Our research indicates that it's wise to invest a lump sum immediately (PDF)1

-If markets are trending upward, it makes sense to implement a strategic asset allocation as soon as you can.
+If markets are trending upward and you think you'd regret the opportunity cost of missing out on potential gains, it makes sense to implement a strategic asset allocation as soon as you can.

-History shows that investors taking such a risk have been rewarded with positive returns over the long run that should be greater than the expected return of cash investments.
+History shows that investors who took such a risk have been rewarded with positive returns over the long run that could be greater than the expected return of cash investments.

 You may be thinking: What if I invest this huge sum of money at once and the market takes a downturn soon after?
 What happens to my returns then?

 If that's your mindset, dollar-cost averaging may be the strategy for you.
-In other words, you don't want to have any regrets and you want to minimize the downside risk.
+In other words, you want to minimize the downside risk.

-Weigh your emotionally based concerns carefully against what the research shows:
+It's important to weigh your emotionally-based concerns carefully against what the research shows:

 All investing is subject to risk, including the possible loss of the money you invest.